 Jane understood what was going on, “I was so frustrated.
 MetLife was taking and misconstruing information to see if I would give up.”

 The insurer eventually notified Jane that they were denying the claim because her husband’s death was a suicide.
 MetLife based its conclusion that the death was not accidental on medical records that revealed a toxic level of Tramadol, a pain medication, in Todd’s body when he died.
 Jane explained that Todd had a lawful prescription for the medication.
 The associate medical examiner also informed the insurer that the elevated drug level was a result of the severe damage that Todd’s body experienced during the collision.
 The high levels of the drug test were not the result of ingesting high levels of the medication according to the associate medical examiner.
 He expressly informed MetLife that Tramadol was not the cause of death.

 Jane retained an insurance claims attorney who filed an internal appeal with MetLife, which was ignored.
-Given that MetLife had absolutely no basis for its position, Jane filed a breach of contract claim against MetLife in federal court.
+Jane had no choice but to file a breach of contract claim against MetLife in federal court.
 The insurer then quickly settled for the full amount of the policy.
 However, Jane did not receive interest for the year she fought for benefits, compensation for attorney fees or other non-contractual damages.
 The insurance claims lawyer that represented Jane estimated she would have been awarded $1 million in punitive damages or 5 to 10 times the death benefit if the case had not involved an ERISA claim.

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].